This site contains affiliate links to products. As an Amazon Associate, I earn from qualifying purchases

-the best numbing cream, spray & Gel
+The best numbing cream, spray & gel for waxing services

 There are a variety of numbing creams, sprays, and gels out there, so how did I compare all of them?

 •Price: There was a wide variety of prices from $10-$200.

 •Effectiveness: I only chose to look at products with 4% lidocaine or higher.
 Anything less than that is not really gonna do anything.

 •Ratings: This is a hard one since the person has to use it properly in order to be effective.
 Also, everyone’s pain tolerance is different.
 And people with coarser, thicker or more hair or first-time waxers will experience more pain than others.